iantutunaru/Sandbox/README.md

   - [Mixamo](https://www.mixamo.com/#/) - Animations.
   - [ChatGPT](https://openai.com/index/chatgpt/) - Logo creation.

-## NOTE: Currently there are more comments than required:
+## NOTE: Currently there are more comments than required
      - If the project is picked up by someone unfamiliar with Unity or some of its aspects, the comments should help them get working faster.
      - In the future, the number of comments will be reduced when the project is near the final version.